espressif/esp-idf/docs/en/api-reference/storage/nvs_flash.rst

 .. only:: not SOC_HMAC_SUPPORTED

     NVS is not directly compatible with the {IDF_TARGET_NAME} flash encryption system.
 However, data can still be stored in encrypted form if NVS encryption is used together with {IDF_TARGET_NAME} flash encryption.
-Please refer to :doc:`NVS Encryption <nvs_encryption>` for more details.
+Please refer to :doc:`nvs_encryption` for more details.

 .. only:: SOC_HMAC_SUPPORTED

     NVS is not directly compatible with the {IDF_TARGET_NAME} flash encryption system.
 However, data can still be stored in encrypted form if NVS encryption is used together with {IDF_TARGET_NAME} flash encryption or with the help of the HMAC peripheral.
-Please refer to :doc:`NVS Encryption <nvs_encryption>` for more details.
+Please refer to :doc:`nvs_encryption` for more details.

 If NVS encryption is not used, it is possible for anyone with physical access to the flash chip to alter, erase, or add key-value pairs.
 With NVS encryption enabled, it is not possible to alter or add a key-value pair and get recognized as a valid pair without knowing corresponding NVS encryption keys.
 However, there is no tamper-resistance against the erase operation.